-- The Brit started 17th on the grid and Robert from the pitlane, both on the medium Pirelli tyre
+- George started the race 15th and Nicholas 16th, both on the medium Pirelli tyre